Whenever a Human Popsicle

 - In the first version of Gene Roddenberry's Genesis II (1973), Dylan Hunt wakes up from a 160 year nap to discover that while he was in suspended animation there had been a nuclear war and that mutants fought with humans for survival in a post-apocalyptic world.

-- Edmund Cooper's The Tenth Planet has a starship captain wake up after 5,000 years to find himself on the last spit of human civilization: a colony on the titular planet, called Minerva, where nearly every aspect of living is strictly controlled by the government.
+- Edmund Cooper's The Tenth Planet has a starship captain wake up after 5,000 years to find himself on the last spit of human civilization: a colony on the eponymous planet, called Minerva, where nearly every aspect of living is strictly controlled by the government.

 - In Cyril Kornbluth's story The Marching Morons, the protagonist wakes up to find that the average intelligence of humanity has dropped to moron level (a cumulative effect of smarter people tending to have smaller families).
 The few smart people are run ragged keeping the world from collapsing completely.
 (The above-referenced movie Idiocracy was a later use of the same concept.)